750/suggector/README.md

 * ~~render html and xml with flask's built-in engine instead of directly in code~~ fixed in https://github.com/750/suggector/issues/1

-* injectors need to be able to inject independently of main suggector endpoint handling
+* ~~injectors need to be able to inject independently of main suggector endpoint handling~~ will be fixed by a more general design
     * e.g. some injectors can be run before or in parallel to fetching google's autosuggest

 * move from requests to something asynchronious